-The Friends and Foundation of the Princeton Public Library Foundation supports the library’s mission to connect people with ideas, information, technology, resources and each other in ways that enrich their lives and help them to realize their dreams.
+The Friends and Foundation of the Princeton Public Library supports the library’s mission to connect people with ideas, information, technology, resources and each other in ways that enrich their lives and help them to realize their dreams.

-The library has a tradition reaching back more than 100 years, but the strength of the library is its ability to remain meaningful and contemporary in an ever-changing world.
-A gift to the Foundation will provide the support necessary for the library to continue to meet the challenges and needs of the next century.
+The library has a rich history dating back more than 100 years, but the strength of the library is its ability to remain meaningful and contemporary in an ever-changing world.
+A gift to the Friends and Foundation will provide the support necessary for the library to continue to meet the challenges and needs of the next century.

 About the Friends and Foundation

 The Friends and Foundation of the Princeton Public Library was originally established as the Princeton Public Library Foundation in 1996 by a group of citizens who realized that the annual $1 million gap between public support and the cost of providing leading-edge library services could jeopardize the library’s long-term health.
 The Foundation was incorporated in 1997 and amended in 2022 to merge with the Friends of the Princeton Public Library.

-The Foundation has pursued its original vision of generating private-sector support to provide a stable source of funding for the library.
+The Friends and Foundation has pursued its original vision of generating private-sector support to provide a stable source of funding for the library.
 This income supplements the generous tax-based funding (nearly 75 percent of operating costs) provided by the municipality of Princeton, NJ.
 A lead gift from George and Estelle Sands created an endowment fund in 2003, following a successful building campaign.
-Since then, private contributions have brought the total value of endowment to $17 million.
-As we look to the future and our goal of providing a stable source of funding for the library, the Foundation hopes to build the Endowment to $20 million by the year 2025.
+Since then, private contributions have been used to support new acquisitions, to reimagine the second floor, and to enhance programming and services.

 The Mary S. Wisnovsky Fund for Acquisitions at the Princeton Public Library